zapier/zapier-platform-cli/README.md

 ### Adding a Trigger

-Let's start by adding a **trigger.** We will configure it to read data from a mocked API:
+Let's start by adding a **trigger.** We will configure it to read data from a mocked API (in the future - your real app will use a real API, of course :-):

 ```bash
 mkdir triggers
 touch triggers/recipe.js
 ```

+> Note: The `triggers` folder is simply a convention - we recommend it as our tools support it.
+Also, `recipe.js` is just an example name of a model - maybe you'll eventually make a `contact.js`, `lead.js` or `order.js`.

 Open `triggers/recipe.js` and paste in: